George Hayford: Other arrests

 Hayford traveled through Washington, D.C., where he assertedly cashed more bad checks.
 He was arrested in his flat in Harlem, New York City, and brought back to Washington, but he successfully avoided trial by insisting that prosecuting witnesses be brought all the way from Oregon to testify against him.

 Around September 1901, he made his way to Santa Barbara, California, and attempted to renew his career as a lawyer.
 He also renewed his habit of writing bad checks, and when lawmen sought him, he fled to Phoenix, Arizona.

 In Phoenix he adopted a new identify, "the Reverend Joseph Anderson of El Paso" and took part in evangelistic meetings.
 He was arrested on a warrant sent from Santa Barbara, and an officer was dispatched from California to bring him back.

 On the trip from Arizona to California in December 1901, a handcuffed Hayford made a nighttime escape by leaping from the train west of Blaisdell, Arizona.
 Local lawmen tracked him down the next day as he was looking for somebody to surrender to, and he was brought to Santa Barbara, where he was found guilty of obtaining money under false pretenses through cashing a bad check on a New York bank.
 He served six months in jail, being released in June 1902.

-There is no record of Hayford afterward.
+There is no further record of Hayford afterward.